JerryI/wljs-docs/docs/frontend/Export/HTML file.md

 :::

 ## Portability
-Once exported, it can be __unpacked back to a normal notebook__ once opened using WLJS Notebook app.
+Once exported, an `.html` file can be __unpacked back to a normal notebook__ once opened using WLJS Notebook app.
 There are some limitations

 - no dynamic symbols (used [Offload](frontend/Reference/Interpreter/Offload.md) or [FrontSubmit](frontend/Reference/Frontend%20IO/FrontSubmit.md)) will be preserved
 - no external files, except images will be packaged